 Women tend to be diagnosed with HIV later in their disease than men and fewer women than men are getting HIV treatment.
-Women may delay getting medical care and treatment for several reasons, including:
+Women may delay getting medical care and treatment and choose not to disclose their HIV status for several reasons, including:

 - Limited access to health care due to lack of insurance and/or transportation

 - Fear of violence in the home (domestic violence)

 - Other responsibilities, such as child care or caring for a sick family member

 - Lack of financial resources and/or social support

 - Mistrust of health care providers and/or the medical system

 - Taking care of everyone but themselves and not putting themselves first

 Numerous studies have shown that, if a person living with HIV is taking HIV drugs and their viral load has reached undetectable levels (not enough HIV in their bloodstream for a test to measure), that person cannot transmit HIV to a sexual partner who is HIV-negative.
 This is true for men as well as women, but there is still more research needed into how this exciting development affects women in particular – especially when it comes to breastfeeding children, or the often unfair power dynamics women experience in their relationships.
 For more information, please see our fact sheet Undetectable Equals Untransmittable: Building Hope and Ending HIV Stigma.